 For our first phase of research, 1800 congregations were included in a random sample with a ratio designed to reflect the size and location of the LCMS overall.
 Of those surveyed, 184 congregations responded, usually through a pastor or DCE.
 The survey contained questions about the congregation and specifically the confirmation classes of 2004-2006.
-Assuming the standard confirmation age of 12-14, these young people would now be 23-27 years old.
+Assuming the standard confirmation age of 12-14, these young people would now be in their mid-twenties and thirties.
 Since many pastors or DCEs were not at the congregation during those years, respondents were encouraged to recruit help from staff or parents who might know more about these young people.